 1. Set a large pot of heavily salted water over high heat until it comes to a rolling boil.
 Cook noodles per package instructions; drain, rinse thoroughly with cold water, then transfer to an ice bath until ready to use.

-2. Whisk together oil, soy sauce, vinegar, tahini, mirin or honey, fish sauce (if using), ginger, garlic, and fresh cracked black pepper.
+2. Whisk together oil, soy sauce, vinegar, tahini (or PB), mirin (or honey), fish sauce (if using), ginger, garlic, and fresh cracked black pepper.

 *To find a farmers’ market in your area, click here.*